autogluon/autogluon/docs/tutorials/tabular/tabular-faq.md

 ## Can I use GPUs for model training?

 Yes!
-Most of the models used by AutoGluon support GPU training, including LightGBM, CatBoost, XGBoost, MXNet Neural Network, and FastAI Neural Network.
+Most of the models used by AutoGluon support GPU training, including LightGBM, CatBoost, XGBoost and FastAI Neural Network.

 To enable GPU training, specify in [predictor.fit](../../api/autogluon.tabular.TabularPredictor.fit.rst) the argument `num_gpus=SOME_VALUE`.
 This will enable GPU training for all models that support it.
 Multi-GPU training is still experimental.

-For most of these models, CUDA will have to be installed and some models may need special installations such as LightGBM and MXNet to be compatible with GPU training.
+For most of these models, CUDA will have to be installed and some models may need special installations such as LightGBM to be compatible with GPU training.
 Refer to [installation instructions](../../install.md) for more details.

 ## What machine is best for running AutoGluon Tabular?